Rural Enterprise Directory Scotland (REDS)

-The REDS project was launched as a response to the urgent economic crisis caused by the Covid-19 lockdown.
-The funding appeal and the Directory have been launched.
-Enterprise support is available immediately.
-The intention is for the project to create a long term ongoing resource and support network for the rural economy.
+REDS was launched in 2020 as a response to the urgent economic crisis caused by the Covid-19 lockdown.
+GrowBiz Enterprise support is available immediately.
+The intention is to create a long term ongoing resource and support network for the rural economy.

 Why is REDS needed?

 Rural businesses often operate in isolation and don’t always know of other businesses in their area that they can work with, resulting in money leaving the rural economy.
-The REDS directory will provide a resource to enable rural businesses to find each other and work together, which will be further encouraged by the collaborative nature of the REDS grant funding.
+REDS will provide a resource to enable rural businesses to find each other and work together.

 What are the eligibility criteria to be listed on the REDS Directory?

 REDS aims to support rural small businesses, social enterprise and the self-employed across rural Scotland.
 Typically that means having fewer than 10 FTE staff, turnover below £500k, and not being based in a town/city with a population over 25,000.
 We can accept applications from larger rural businesses but ask for a joining donation to the REDS fund - see here for more details.

 If you are based in a non-rural area but work extensively with rural organisations, you can be listed but will not be eligible for all of the benefits of being a REDS member.
 If you are in doubt, please contact us and our advisors will assess your eligibility.